What is a Dissolution of Partnership Deed?

 Assets held in the partnership accounts should be distributed in the following order:

 to settle taxes and debts owed to external lenders

 How should the partners share any money left in the partnership accounts after settling all outstanding payments?

 When all the outstanding payments have been settled, the partners can decide to divide the balance either:

 One of the partners should be responsible for looking after the accounting records, letters and other documents for the required period of time.
-This deed states that the partnership records should be kept for 6 years after the date the winding up of the partnership is completed.
+This Dissolution of Partnership Deed states that the partnership records should be kept for 6 years after the date on which the winding-up of the partnership is completed.